vivashu27/AV_bypass_shellwrapper/README.md

 xor.py shellcode.bin
 ```

-* Add the Encrpted shellcode with the variable c inside the malware.c
+* Add the Encrpted shellcode to variable c in the malware.c file

 * Compile the code using Visual Studio IDE